nod-ai/ADA/packer-rocm/README.md

 #### Proxy

-If the build requires a proxy for downloading the ISO, updates, or ROCm... these _environment variables_ are respected:
+These _environment variables_ are respected:

 * `http_proxy`
 * `https_proxy`